raiyans/tech264-cloud/scripting/Bash_commands.md

 you should see your hostname shange to `root` and then to exit out of su('root') just enter `exit`  in terminal at the end

+- how to naigte to root file? like this `cd /`
 # Navigation:
 full stop means current directory `/.`